Malaysian Food · May 14, 2022

 Chee Cheong Fun: The Rice Noodle Dish that Showcases Malaysians' Creativity

-For example, in Penang, Chee Cheong Fun is served with “hae ko”, which is a type of shrimp paste in Hokkien dialect.
-Whereas in Ipoh, two main versions of this dish are served – dry and wet noodles.
-The dry version is mixed with bright red sweet sauce.
-Chilli sauce and pickled green chilli are added into the mix to please Malaysians’ palate for spicy food.
-For the wet version, it is usually served with minced meat and mushroom gravy.
-There is also a variation more commonly found in Klang Valley and Ipoh, where the Chee Cheong Fun is influenced by the Hakka communities.
-Ingredients such as fish cake and fish balls are added and then topped off with curry sauce.
+In Penang, Chee Cheong Fun is served with “hae ko,” a shrimp paste in the Hokkien dialect.
+In Ipoh, two main versions are popular: dry and wet.
+The dry version features bright red sweet sauce mixed with chili sauce and pickled green chili for added spiciness.
+The wet version is served with minced meat and mushroom gravy.
+In Klang Valley and Ipoh, the Hakka communities have influenced the dish, resulting in variations that include fish cake, fish balls, and curry sauce.

-To make the basic Chee Cheong Fun rolls, the ingredients needed are just rice flour, tapioca starch, and water.
-By mixing the ingredients together, the batter for Chee Cheong Fun is ready.
-The batter is scooped onto a flat, preheated baking tray whether it will be steamed and turn into a thin sheet of rice noodle.
-The rice noodle sheet is then removed from the baking tray and rolled into a tube shape.
-The final step is just topping it off with the desired sauce and toppings.
+To make the basic Chee Cheong Fun rolls, a simple batter made from rice flour, tapioca starch, and water is mixed together.
+The batter is then steamed on a preheated baking tray, forming a thin sheet of rice noodle.
+Once steamed, the rice noodle sheet is carefully rolled into a tube shape and topped with the desired sauces and toppings.

-Chee Cheong Fun can be found in Chinese restaurants, street stalls and night market.
-It is often served as a delicious side dish, together with many other dishes.
+Chee Cheong Fun can be found in Chinese restaurants, street stalls, and night markets across Malaysia.
+It is often served as a delicious side dish, complementing a wide array of other dishes.